 3. Determine Your Criteria

 The best employee achievement rewards have concrete criteria.
 This could be as straightforward as number of sales made or number of customer complaints resolved.
-For example, consider a “rating system” in an innovation category.
+For example, as part of your employee recognition program, consider “rating systems” in an innovation category.
 Employees would be rated on several criteria using a pre-determined scale.
 For less tangible awards, like those related to company values, surveys or a voting system are good methods.

 In order for your employee achievement awards to be motivational and help your business goals, your workers need to know what they need to do to win.
 Criteria should be specific, documented and accessible to all employees.

 Any employee recognition program should involve all of your workers at some level, but they don’t necessarily have the final say.
 You could create a program in which anyone can nominate a candidate, and then a select committee (whether upper management or a team of volunteers) chooses finalists and a winner.
 This works well for awards like innovation and thought leadership, where not all employees will have detailed knowledge of the candidates.